Ironman Triathlon

-The name "Ironman Triathlon" is also associated with the original Ironman triathlon what is now the Ironman World Championship.
+The name "Ironman Triathlon" is also associated with the original Ironman triathlon that is now the Ironman World Championship.
 Held in Kailua-Kona, the world championship has been held annually in Hawaii since 1978 (with an additional race in 1982).
 Originally taking place in Oahu, the race moved to Kailua-Kona in 1981 and it continues today.
 The Ironman World Championship has become known for its grueling length, harsh race conditions, and television coverage.

 There are other races that are the same distance as an Ironman triathlon but are not produced, owned, or licensed by the WTC.
 They include The Challenge Family series' Challenge Roth and the Norseman Triathlon.

 The event series is owned by The Ironman Group, which is owned by Advance Publications, following the acquisition from the Wanda Sports Group in August 2020.

 History

 The idea for the original Ironman Triathlon arose during the awards ceremony for the 1977 Oʻahu Perimeter Relay.
 Among the participants were representatives of both the Mid-Pacific Road Runners and the Waikiki Swim Club, whose members had long been debating which athletes were more fit, runners or swimmers.
 On this occasion, U.S. Navy Commander John Collins pointed out that a recent article in Sports Illustrated magazine had declared that Belgian cyclist Eddy Merckx had the highest recorded "oxygen uptake" of any athlete ever measured, so perhaps cyclists were more fit than anyone.
 Collins and his wife Judy Collins had taken part in the triathlons staged in 1974 and 1975 by the San Diego Track Club in and around Mission Bay, California, as well as the 1975 Optimist Sports Fiesta Triathlon in Coronado, California.
 A number of the other military athletes in attendance were also familiar with the San Diego races, so they understood the concept when Collins suggested that the debate should be settled through a race combining the three existing long-distance competitions already on the island: the Waikiki Roughwater Swim (2.4 mi), the Around-Oahu Bike Race (115 mi; originally a two-day event) and the Honolulu Marathon (26.219 mi).

 Until that time, no one present had ever done the bike race.
 Collins figured by shaving 3 mi off the course and riding counter-clockwise around the island, the bike leg could start at the finish of the Waikiki Rough Water and end at the Aloha Tower, the traditional start of the Honolulu Marathon.
 Prior to racing, each athlete received three sheets of paper listing a few rules and a course description.
 Handwritten on the last page was this exhortation: "Swim 2.4 miles!
 Bike 112 miles!
 Run 26.2 miles!
 Brag for the rest of your life", now a registered trademark.